chtwilfer/NetApp-Cloud-Service-Demo-Infrastrutcture-in-Azure/README.md

         During the Script there will be open some webpages for the rest of deploying the whole Demo-Infrastructure.

 ## Cleanup Ressources
-At the end of the script there ist a disabled clenup section.
-You can enable it or copy, paste and run in Powershell:
+At the end of the script there ist a disabled cleanup section.
+You can enable it or copy, paste and run in Powershell this:

 Get-AzResourceGroup -Name *Demo-ANF* | Remove-AzResourceGroup -Force